Assisstant/KocoRacinFlyer/README.md

 ## Deployment

-The website is deployed using GitHub Pages and can be accessed at [https://assisstant.github.io/kocho-racin-broshura-website](https://assisstant.github.io/kocho-racin-broshura-website).
+The website is deployed using GitHub Pages and can be accessed at [https://assisstant.github.io/KocoRacinFlyer](https://assisstant.github.io/KocoRacinFlyer).

+## Last Updated

+March 22, 2025 - Updated with single-column layout and fixed image paths.

 ## License